nodejs/node/doc/STYLE_GUIDE.md

     your point, not as complete running programs.
 If a complete running program is necessary, include it as an asset in `assets/code-examples` and link to it.
-* When using underscores, asterisks and backticks please use proper escaping (**\\\_**, **\\\*** and **\\\`** instead of **\_**, **\*** and **\`**).
+* When using underscores, asterisks, and backticks, please use proper escaping (**\\\_**, **\\\*** and **\\\`** instead of **\_**, **\*** and **\`**).
 * References to constructor functions should use PascalCase.
-* References to constructor instances should be camelCased.
+* References to constructor instances should use camelCase.
-* References to methods should be used with parentheses: `socket.end()` instead of `socket.end`.
+* References to methods should be used with parentheses: for example, `socket.end()` instead of `socket.end`.

 [plugin]: http://editorconfig.org/#download
 [Oxford comma]: https://en.wikipedia.org/wiki/Serial_comma